couchbaselabs/sdk-rfcs/rfc/0064-sdk3-field-level-encryption.md

 within one another.

 In SDK 2, the key name was included in signature calculations.
-In SDK 3 it is not; if the user wants to rename their keys, that’s totally fine.
+In SDK 3 it is not; if the user wants to rename their keys, that's totally fine.

 The EncryptedField annotation is renamed to "Encrypted", and its "provider" attribute is renamed to "encrypter".
 The attribute is